mlliarm/mlliarm.github.io/README.md

 - A [maths](https://www.math.upatras.gr/en/) (MSc) and [physics](https://www.physics.uoc.gr/en) (BSc) graduate.
 My MSc thesis was an emperic study on Active Machine learning (AML), using JCLAL library and python3.

-- I started out in the data field working as a python backend & ML engineer at a bioinformatics startup for 1.5 years.
-Later, I've worked 3.5 years as a GCP Data Engineer and Apigee Solutions Engineer at Webhelp ES, and now I'm working as a DevOps Cloud Engineer at  Schwarz IT Barcelona with technologies such as Kubernetes, Virtualization, golang and python.
+- I started out in the data field working as a python backend & ML engineer at a bioinformatics startup for about 1.5 years.
+Later, I've worked 3.5 years as a GCP Data Engineer and Apigee Solutions Engineer at Webhelp ES, and up until recently I've been working as a DevOps Cloud Engineer at  Schwarz IT Barcelona with technologies such as Kubernetes, Virtualization, golang and python.

 - Inspired by Archimedes (Αρχιμήδης).
 Engineer by day but a mathematician at heart.
 Mathematics teach one how to pose the right questions.
 And this is a great skill for any engineer.